Ayishat Akanbi speaks as clearly and compassionately as only she can, on the problem of the growing cancel culture movement.

 July 11, 2020 6:48 pm - Steve Peters

 Forgive me for beginning so abruptly, but what you’re most confused about is who you are.
 This isn’t an attack, just a fact.
 I mean go ahead, who are you?
 Can you express it in words?
 Exactly.
 You have a name and family.
 Maybe you have a job.
 You look a certain way.
-Your genitals…continue reading on Medium…"If we could see the whole truth of any situation, our only response would be one of compassion."
+Your genitals…continue reading on Medium…"The essence of meditation practice is to let go of all your expectations about meditation."